aws-samples/fis-template-library/database-connection-limit-exhaustion/README.md

 ## Example Hypotheses

-When the {service1} database connection value is approaching it's limit, users of {workload} should be able to complete the {service1} user journey within the SLA of 2 seconds and other critical user journeys relating to {workload} {service2} and {service3} should continue unaffected.
+When the {service1} database connection value is approaching it's limit, users of {workload} should be able to complete the {service1} user journey within the SLA of 2 seconds and other critical user journeys relating to {workload}; {service2} and {service3} should continue unaffected.
 The {service1} circuit breaker should remain closed allowing additional connections to the database.
 The steady state of {n} transactions per second should be maintained.
 A leading alarm should be raised and the DevOps team notified within {y} minutes.
 The database status report should run automatically providing the DevOps team with insight into database connection usage.

 When the {service1} database connection limit is exhausted, the {workload} {service1} circuit breaker should open resulting in users of {workload} being unable to complete the {service1} user journey.
 The {workload} UI should degrade gracefully and users should not be able to interact with the {service1} section of UI, thus preventing new connections to the {service1} database being created.
 An alarm should be raised and the DevOps team notified within {y} minutes.
-Other critical user journeys relating to {workload} {service2} and {service3} should continue unaffected.
+Other critical user journeys relating to {workload}; {service2} and {service3} should continue unaffected.
 Once the {service1} database connections are drained, the {workload} {service1} circuit breaker should close with {z} minutes.
 Users should be able to commence interacting with the {service1} section of the UI and the steady of {n} transactions per second should resume.

 ### What does this enable me to verify?